Knowledge of the Rules

 3.1 Matches shall consist of 4 X 9 minute quarters.
 Teams are to change ends at the end of each quarter.

-4.1 Teams must complete a Match Card prior to match commencement.
+4.1 Teams must submit their player lineup on League Up prior to match commencement.

-4.3 All outstanding payments must be made prior to match commencement.
+4.2 All outstanding payments must be made prior to match commencement.
 Games will not start if your fees have not been paid.

 Time of Match

-5.1 Teams are to be on court at the scheduled game time.
+5.1 Teams are to be on the court at the scheduled game time.